adgeli/The_Supply_Blockchain/README.md

 ### Supply Chain Stages:

-(1) Manufacturer - Land freight at origin *Manufacturer receives shipping contract and moves goods to freight.*
+(1) Manufacturer - Land freight at origin

+*Manufacturer receives shipping contract and moves goods to freight.*

 (2) Cargo by Ship

-*Freight shipping to shipping port.*
+*Freight received at shipping port and is scheduled to be delivered to warehouse holding.*

 (3) Warehouse Holding

-*Container received and stored in warehouse at shipping port.*
+*Container stored at warehouse shipping port.*

 (4) Land freight at destination

-*Goods collected by transportation company and in transit.*
+*Goods collected by transportation company and in transit to customer.*

 (5) Customer receives freight

-*Transportation company delivers goods to customer.*
+*Customer receives delivery in the agreed upon time.*

 The project presentation can be found at the following link.